sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 This work focuses on making meaning-level failures more visible and measurable so they can be addressed before they scale into system-level issues.

 It reflects practical experience in high-volume evaluation environments, where subtle failures often pass surface-level checks while degrading reliability over time.

+These patterns are drawn from direct experience in production evaluation environments, where failure often appears as gradual drift rather than obvious error.